Four Star Television

 Four Star Playhouse

-Four Star Television was a television production company founded by actors Dick Powell, Charles Boyer, David Niven and Ida Lupino in 1952.
+Four Star Television was an American television production company founded by actors Dick Powell, Charles Boyer, David Niven and Ida Lupino in 1952.

 [edit] History